Policies and Procedures

 1. Managing allegations against staff and volunteers

-Kids’ Corner Limited is committed to responding promptly and appropriately to all incidents or concerns about the behaviour of a member of staff or a volunteer.
+Kids’ Corner is committed to responding promptly and appropriately to all incidents or concerns about the behaviour of a member of staff or a volunteer.
 It must be immediately reported to the manager who will refer it to the appropriate designated officers from the local authority.

 Designated Officer: